moorepants/dissertation/physicalparameters.rst

 Frame
 ~~~~~

-At least three measurements were made to estimate the globally referenced
+At least three measurements were made to estimate the locally level moments and
-moments and products of inertia (:math:`I_{\mathrm{B}xx}`,
+products of inertia (:math:`I_{\mathrm{B}xx}`, :math:`I_{\mathrm{B}xz}`, and
-:math:`I_{\mathrm{B}xz}` and :math:`I_{\mathrm{B}zz}`) of the rear frame.
+:math:`I_{\mathrm{B}zz}`) of the rear frame in the nominal configuration.
 The
 rear frame was typically hung from either the three main tubes (seat tube, down
-tube and top tube), the seat post, or a small fixture mounted to the brake
+tube, and top tube), the seat post, or a small fixture mounted to the brake
 mounts :ref:`Figure 8 <figPendulumAngle>`.
-The rear fender prevented easy connection
+The rear fender prevented easy
-to the seat tube on some of the bikes and the clamp was attached to the fender.
+connection to the seat tube on some of the bikes and the clamp was attached to
+the fender.
 The fender was less rigid than the frame tube.
-For best accuracy with only
+For best accuracy
-three orientation angles, the frame should be hung at three angles that are
+with only three orientation angles, the frame should be hung at three angles
-:math:`120^\circ` apart.
-Attaching by the three tubes on the frame generally
+that are :math:`120^\circ` apart.
+Attaching by the three tubes on the frame
-provide that the orientation angles were spread evenly at about
+generally provide that the orientation angles were spread evenly at about
 :math:`120^\circ`.
 Furthermore, taking data at more orientation angles improved
 the accuracy and was generally possible with standard diamond frame bicycles.